PradeepLoganathan/pradeepl-blog/content/blog/consensus/index.md

   - "Raft"
   - "Paxos"
 summary: Consensus is one of the most important and fundamental problems in distributed computing.
 Simply put, the goal of consensus is to get several nodes to agree on something.
 It is a distributed computing concept that is used to provide a means of agreeing to a single version of truth by all peers on the distributed network.
+# description: Consensus is one of the most important and fundamental problems in distributed computing.
+Simply put, the goal of consensus is to get several nodes to agree on something.
+It is a distributed computing concept that is used to provide a means of agreeing to a single version of truth by all peers on the distributed network.
 ShowToc: true
 TocOpen: false